 In any case, we can help.
 We make the process very easy for students, employers and H-1B holders.

-Students appreciate us because our fees are among the lowest in the industry.
+Students appreciate us because our fees are among most competitive in the industry.

 Employers appreciate our service because we do all the work!